04 Things You Need To Know About Looker Pricing: Plans, Structure, and Mechanism

 Cruise around analytics communities for a couple of minutes and you can easily find comments like this one where data teams voicing their discomfort with Looker price point:

-Here are some budget-friendly Looker alternatives oft-mentioned by analytics communities:
+Here are some of the most budget-friendly Looker alternatives oft-mentioned by analytics communities:

 If you look for something similar to Looker in both architecture and capacity, then consider Holistics.